Ymne22/Real-Time-Software-Ray-Tracing-in-Unity-BRP/README.md

 ## Limitations

+* It only support Build-in Render Pipeline, URP and HDRP not supported
 * No caustics or path-traced energy conservation
 * Transparency is basic (alpha only)
 * No support for dynamic mesh deformation or skinning